Logos and uniforms of the Boston Red Sox: City Connect

+Following the 2024 season, the yellow City Connect uniform replaced the blue road alternate in the team's core rotation.
+This was done to keep the popular yellow uniform while adhering to Nike's "four plus one" rule (which limits MLB teams to four main uniforms plus a City Connect) in preparation for a new City Connect uniform, planned to be unveiled in 2025.

+On May 16, 2025, the Red Sox unveiled their second City Connect uniform, which is mainly inspired by the famed Green Monster.
+The font of the uniform is the same as the numbers and letters on the Green Monster.
+Inside the color of the jersey features the year "1912" which is the year Fenway Park opened, and also features the same grey color as the concrete used to construct the Green Monster.
+The yellow number on the uniform represents the same color used for the score during the current inning.
+The jersey also features a blue and red dot, which matches the colors of balls, strikes, and outs.
+The jersey has a patch with the letter "B" inside a green and white circle, which represents the city of Boston and also represents when a team gets a hit or an error on the most recent play.
+The hat is also the same green color as the Green Monster, features the normal "B" font in a grey color that matches the concrete.
+These uniforms are worn on Friday home games.

 Uniform advertisements

-Starting with the 2023 season, the Red Sox wore a MassMutual patch on either sleeve depending on the batter's handedness; consequently, the "hanging Sox" patch that was placed on the left sleeve of the road uniform since 2014 was removed to make way for the sponsor patch.
+Starting with the 2023 season, the Red Sox wore a MassMutual patch on either sleeve depending on the batter's handedness.
+The "hanging Sox" patch that was placed on the left sleeve of the road uniform since 2014 was relocated to a different sleeve location to make way for the sponsor patch.

 Uniform numbers

 The Red Sox have worn uniform numbers since 1931.
 The team has honored several players with retired numbers, starting with Ted Williams (9), Joe Cronin (4), Bobby Doerr (1), and Carl Yastrzemski (8) in the 1980s.

 Before 1950, no number higher than 46 had been worn, with the exception of 81 and 82 by Lou Lucier and Johnny Lazor in 1943, and 66 by Joe Cascarella in 1935.
-A number in the 50s was first worn by Bobby Guindon (51) in 1964, in the 70s by Josh Bard (77) in 2007, and in the 90s by Alfredo Aceves (91) in 2011.
+A number in the 50s was first worn by Bobby Guindon (51) in 1964, in the 70s by Josh Bard (77) in 2006, and in the 90s by Alfredo Aceves (91) in 2011.
 Number 0 was worn for the first time by Brandon Phillips in 2018, and 99 was first worn by Alex Verdugo in 2020.